JhoieO25/ubereats-web-qa-testing/README.md

 - No payment, authentication, or sensitive flows were tested
 - No internal systems, APIs, or proprietary information were accessed

-The contents of this repository are provided solely for **educational and portfolio demonstration purposes** and do not disclose any confidential, proprietary, or sensitive information belonging to Uber Technologies, Inc.
+The contents of this repository are provided solely for **educational, knowledge and portfolio demonstration purposes** and do not disclose any confidential, proprietary, or sensitive information belonging to Uber Technologies, Inc.

 This repository does not imply any affiliation with or endorsement by Uber.